TomDana88/snips_torch/README.md

 Link: https://drive.google.com/drive/folders/1217uhIvLg9ZrYNKOR3XTRFSurt4miQrd?usp=sharing

 These checkpoint files are provided as-is from the authors of [NCSNv2](https://github.com/ermongroup/ncsnv2).
 You can use the CelebA, LSUN-bedroom, and LSUN-tower datasets' pretrained checkpoints.
 We assume the `--exp` argument is set to `exp`.
+The checkpoint needs to be located at `<exp>/logs/<doc>/`, e.g. `exp/logs/celeba/checkpoint_210000.pth` for the CelebA dataset.

 ## Acknowledgement